srivastava-abhijeet/abhijeet-portfolio/README.md

 `package.json` has a default script that uses `gh-pages` module to publish on Github pages.
 Simply running `npm run deploy` would publish the site on github pages.

 Additionally, it also has [path-prefix](https://www.gatsbyjs.org/docs/path-prefix/) value set for gatsby config in `config.js`.
 Change `pathPrefix` to relevant path if your gatsby site is hosted on subpath of a domain, `https://theanubhav.com/somePath/`.
 If you are hosting it as root site, remove the pathPrefix configuration.

-**Open the source code and start editing!**

-    Your site is now running at `http://localhost:8000`!

-    _Note: You'll also see a second link: _`http://localhost:8000/___graphql`_.
-This is a tool you can use to experiment with querying your data.
-Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.org/tutorial/part-five/#introducing-graphiql)._

-    Open the `my-default-starter` directory in your code editor of choice and edit `src/pages/index.js`.
-Save your changes and the browser will update in real time!

 ## What's inside?